diptidash123/FakeStoreAPI_TestingProject/README.md

 **Project Overview**

 This project demonstrates a real-time REST Assured API automation framework built from scratch using the FakeStoreAPI public APIs.
 The goal of this project was to convert manual API test cases into a scalable automation framework, following industry-standard SDET best practices.
-This project was developed as a self-paced learning initiative to gain hands-on, real-world experience in API automation, framework design, and test strategy—similar to what is expected in enterprise projects.
+This project was developed as a self-paced learning initiative to gain hands-on, real-world experience in API automation, framework design and test strategy.

 **Project Objectives**
 - Convert manual API test cases (validated in Postman) into automated REST Assured tests
-- Build a maintainable, reusable, and scalable API automation framework
+- Build a maintainable, reusable and scalable API automation framework
 - Follow real-time SDET framework standards
-- Implement best practices used in IT/enterprise projects
-- Make the project interview-ready and GitHub-review-friendly

 **End-to-End API Flow**
 - Authentication Login API → Login & generate token